ophian/styx/README.markdown

 ## Development

 Serendipity Styx is developed by Ian Styx.
 Serendipity has always focused staying backwards compatible.
-Though major versions do cut with elder requirements and shift to use the better defaults of today.
+Though major versions do cut with elder requirements or upgrade tasks and shift to use the better defaults of today.
 If you want to contribute changes, you can send in a pull request and we will work with you to bring the changes into the software if possible.
 After enough trust supporting contributions we might offer quick team memberships.

 If you want to request features, you can open a thread [in the GitHub discussion channel](https://github.com/ophian/styx/discussions).
 Much of the development of Serendipity is user driven, feature requests are welcome.